-The following resources give information about your, and your family member's, legal rights.
+Our resources listed below give information about your, and your family member’s, legal rights.

 One of the ‘Meeting the Challenge’ guides produced by the Challenging Behaviour Foundation, alongside Mencap and Respond.
 This factsheet will provide you with information about your family member’s legal rights in relation to social care and health provision and how to exercise these rights.